-Due to COVID restrictions, the 2020 Annual Awards Ceremony was not able to be held.
-Below is a list of honorees as well as a list of personnel reaching notable service times.
+The 2021 Annual Awards were distributed in May which honored employees for their achievements in the calendar year 2020.
+Below is a list of honorees as well as a list of personnel reaching notable service times milestones.

 Drug Buster Medal Dep.
 Lawrence Alger Dep.
 Samuel Warner